fn ishex(c byte) bool

 path_escape escapes the string so it can be safely placed inside a URL path segment, replacing special characters (including /) with %XX sequences as needed.

-fn path_unescape(s string) ?string
+fn path_unescape(s string) !string

 path_unescape does the inverse transformation of path_escape, converting each 3-byte encoded substring of the form '%AB' into the hex-decoded byte 0xAB.
-It returns an error if any % is not followed by two hexadecimal digits. path_unescape is identical to query_unescape except that it does not unescape '+' to ' ' (space).
+It returns an error if any % is not followed by two hexadecimal digits.

 fn query_escape(s string) string